selvastics/selvastics.com/blogarticles/guide_participant_report.md

 **Q: Despite my efforts, my code still is not working.
 What should I do?**
 **A:** If troubleshooting proves ineffective, consider implementing the `.xml` file provided in the resource section and building your questionnaire from that foundation.

-**Q: The plot in my PDF file appears distorted.
-How can I rectify this?**
-**A:** To correct distorted plot dimensions, modify the `height` and `width` properties in the Chart.js configuration settings.

 **Q: How can I contribute to this project?**
 **A:** Contributions are welcome.
 Feel free to share your code examples and offer additional suggestions to enhance the project's utility.